joha0033/tweet-rocket/README.md

 This Chapter we will go over the basics of setting up the server we need for our application.
 We'll get some tests, github versioning and branches, and deploy to GCP.

-**Part I** - Installation, basic server setup, creating tests and routes.
+**Part I** - Installation, basic server setup, deployment, creating tests and routes.

 **Part II** - Setting up your Twitter App OAuth.